How To Install LED Headlights car

 7. Test Your New LED Headlights

 After starting your car engine, test your headlights to see that it fires right up brightly.
-Then, for checking its aim, place your car at the same location, where you started working and see if it aims to the same mark made on the wall.
+Then, to check its aim, place your car at the same location where you started working and see if it aims at the same mark made on the wall.
 If you find any deviation, correct it by resetting it.
 Ensure the right dispersion of light.
-If the aim is not correct, you may experience flashes from traffic and also red and blue flashing light behind you.
+If the aim is not correct, you may experience flashes from traffic and also red and blue flashing lights behind you.

 Your car should automatically turn on the dim lights when it becomes dark.
-However, remember that your headlight won’t turn on due to some reasons, such as a problem with the fuse, voltage down or problem with the switch.
+However, remember that your headlight won’t turn on due to some reasons, such as a problem with the fuse, voltage down, or a problem with the switch.
 After identifying the exact reason, take immediate remedial measures.

 Essential Automotive Parts to Consider